Badge

 To all my Wonderful Colleagues

-My time at the Swindon Dyslexia Centre and, more recently, Dyslexia A2Z, has been incredibly fulfilling.
+My time at the Swindon Dyslexia Centre and, more recently, Dyslexia A2Z has been incredibly fulfilling.
 It has been an honour to publish several books on dyslexia, dyscalculia, dysgraphia, and other related topics.
-I am profoundly grateful for the opportunities to grow both personally and professionally, and for the privilege of contributing to such meaningful work.
-This decision has not been easy, as I have always loved what I do, but I now find that I can no longer commit the time and energy required to maintain the level of success I hold myself to.
+I am profoundly grateful for the opportunities to grow personally and professionally and for the privilege of contributing to such meaningful work.
+This decision has not been easy, as I have always loved what I do, but I now find that I can no longer commit the time and energy required to maintain the success I hold myself to.

 I sincerely thank my colleagues and friends for their unwavering support, encouragement, and advice over the years.
 Our work together has been immensely rewarding, and I will forever cherish the memories of our shared experiences.